hugoalh-studio/is-primitive-es/README.md

 > **ℹ️ Note**
 >
-> Although it is recommended to import the entire module, it is also able to import part of the module with sub path if available, please visit [file `jsr.jsonc`](./jsr.jsonc) property `exports` for available sub paths.
+> - Although it is recommended to import the entire module, it is also able to import part of the module with sub path if available, please visit [file `jsr.jsonc`](./jsr.jsonc) property `exports` for available sub paths.

-> **ℹ️ Note**
->
-> It is recommended to use this module with tag for immutability.
+> - It is recommended to use this module with tag for immutability.

 ### #️⃣ Remote Import Paths